BLumia/pineapple-music/README.md

 We have the following features:

 - [Sidecar](https://en.wikipedia.org/wiki/Sidecar_file) lyrics file (`.lrc`) support with an optional desktop lyrics bar widget
+- Chapter file support
-- Sidecar chapter file support
+  - Sidecar chapter file support:
     - [YouTube-style chapter](https://support.google.com/youtube/answer/9884579) saved to a plain text file with `.chp` suffix
     - PotPlayer `.pbf` file, `[Bookmark]`s as chapters
+  - Built-in chapter support (require build with FFmpeg)
 - Auto-load all audio files in the same folder of the file that you attempted to play, into a playlist

 These features are not available, some of them are TBD and others are not planned: